 *Submit a FAFSA

 *Demonstrate financial need

 *Attend a FWS orientation - click here to sign up *Complete all required forms (explained at the orientation)

 Scholarships are student aid that does not need to be paid back.
 Eligibility is generally based on academic excellence, community service, athletic abilities, etc. Information and applications may be found at the following web-sites:

 Click here for dates and information on Fall 2016 SAP workshops.

 Students on denied status due to not making Satisfactory Academic Progress will be required to attend a SAP workshop in order to submit an appeal.

-New Borrowers must attend a loan orientationClick here for information about Fall 2014 Loan Orientations
+New Borrowers must attend a loan orientationInformation for Fall 2016 Loan Orientations will be posted soon.

 Returning Borrowers Application Information for students who have borrowed a Direct Student Loan at SJCC and wish to borrow again